Archaeology Field Summer School

 |Programme dates||4 July to 17 July 2021|

-Admissions decisions will be made after the early-bird application deadline.
+Inital admissions decisions will be made after the early-bird application deadline.
+We may close for applications in advance of the final deadline.

 We offer a £100 discount for mobility partner students (please contact us if you are unsure about your status) and for early-bird applicants who apply by 1 April 2021.